Rosberg wins to take charge in F1 title race

 - Daniel Ricciardo finishes second

-- Lewis Hamilton third loses title lead
+- Lewis Hamilton third, loses title lead

-(CNN)Nico Rosberg held off a charging Daniel Ricciardo for a thrilling victory in Sunday's Singapore Grand Prix to take the lead in the Formula One title race.
+(CNN)Nico Rosberg held off a charging Daniel Ricciardo for a thrilling victory in Sunday's Singapore Grand Prix to reclaim the lead in the Formula One title race.

-With Mercedes teammate Lewis Hamilton finishing third, Rosberg has taken an eight-point lead as he bids for his first world championship crown.
+With Mercedes teammate Lewis Hamilton finishing third, Rosberg has built an eight-point lead as he bids for his first world championship crown.

-Red Bull's Ricciardo, gambling on a late pit stop for super soft tires, made massive inroads into Rosberg's lead in the closing laps, but ran out of road in the 61-lap race, finishing just four tenths of a second behind.
+Red Bull's Ricciardo, gambling on a late pit stop for super soft tires, made massive inroads into Rosberg's lead in the closing laps, but ran out of road in the 61-lap night race, finishing just four-tenths of a second behind.

 Hamilton, who started third on the grid behind the leading two, was never a factor and only a clever piece of late race strategy by his pit crew saw him overtake Ferrari's Kimi Raikkonen for the final podium spot.

-Sebastian Vettel, who won the night race last year, battled from the back of the grid to claim fifth behind his Ferrari teammate with teenager Max Verstappen sixth for Red Bull.
+Sebastian Vettel, who won the race for the fourth time last year, battled from the back of the grid to claim fifth behind his Ferrari teammate, with teenager Max Verstappen sixth for Red Bull.

-It was German Rosberg's 22nd career victory in his 200th F1 race and certainly one of his hardest fought, with both Mercedes also battling brake problems on the Marina Bay street circuit, which takes a heavy toll of man and machinery.
+It was German Rosberg's 22nd career victory in his 200th F1 race and certainly one of his hardest fought, with both Mercedes also battling brake problems on the Marina Bay street circuit, which takes a heavy toll on man and machinery.

 "The whole car was on the edge, it always is in Singapore.
 It's all the more satisfying with a race like that," Rosberg said at the podium presentations.